felri/felipe_avaliacao_gol/README.md

 For some reason the metaweather api does not find all cities in Brazil, in Goias for example it only finds Brasilia, but the app works normally.

 I've used Expo to make sure that this app will run on iOS, I don't have a mac or iphone at home so I can't test it on iOS.
+But I'm really familiar with android studio and xcode, and I use it daily for deployments and debugging.

 I've used a non safe and non optimal env system, normally I would have used something like react-native-config but Expo does not allow linking libs.
 But I think it's fine for a test.

-I undertand that normally in tests like this it's better to use redux to show that I know how to use it, but I really like to use redux only when necessary, if you like to see some projects using redux you can check green-thumb on my repos.